npm package discovery and stats viewer.

 How it works

-In a nutshell, Monomorph dynamically creates the JS code for a class based on the schema you provide, and you extend that class.
+In a nutshell, Monomorph dynamically creates the JS code for a class based on the schema you provide, then you extend that class.
 Each generated class has unique helper methods that are not inherited, which avoids performance drops that result from class inheritance in JS.
 Read "Keep in Monomorphic" for more info about monomorphism, why it matters, and how this library helps.

 Install into your project